austinfutures/data_pipeline_agent/README.md

 targeted feedback when something fails, and refusing to run anything that looks unsafe.

-## Why multi-agent instead of one agent doing everything

 Planner, Coder, and Critic are separate nodes in a state graph rather than one LLM call that plans, codes, and judges its own output.